 Should you care to learn more about living with TBI, read the ebook, Rise Above: Conquering Adversities 2nd Edition.
 It’s also available online in paperback format.
 All my best to you…

 What is the likelihood that someone with a traumatic brain injury (TBI) will make a full recovery?
-Slim to taking a great deal of tenacity.
+Slim to none.
 Please note that I put full recovery in italics.
 Normally, with a TBI the most recovery is in the first six months, the second most are in the first two years; afterward, recovery is in small steps.

 In all likelihood a TBI survivor will always have issues with short-term memory (STM); even though it probably will improve some depending on how long ago the injury.
 There is essentially no part of the brain that does not involve memory.
 A survivor’s speech may be slightly slurred.
 This is dysarthria, which affects the muscles around the mouth and can make articulation a challenge.